Swapna-Viasat/BBCNews/README.md

 Time ran out just when lots more features could be added such as:

 cardviews,Recycler view.
-At present all the days are just displayed in Listview.
+At present all the news are just displayed in Listview.

  Third party libraries not been used.Love to use Recycler View,Retrofit,Butterknife,Volley,Glide